federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 This section extracts the unique ID's from all data records currently loaded to the CSW by performing the following tasks:

-- Creates attribute required to perform CSW search with XML file (Columbia)
+- AttributeCreator creates attribute required to perform CSW search with XML file (Columbia).
-- Loads the Get Records XML template.
+- XMLTemplater loads the Get Records XML template.
-- Formats Get Records XML template.
+- XMLFormatter formats Get Records XML template.
-- Validates the Get Records XML template.
+- XMLValidator validates the Get Records XML template.
-- Posts XML to PyCSW using Python script and returns XML with dataset summary.
+- PyCSW_POST posts XML to PyCSW using Python script and returns XML with dataset summary.
-- Exposes the unique ID elements from the returned XML file,
+- XMLFragmenter exposes the unique ID elements from the returned XML file,
-- Extracts string snippet from the unique ID element.
+- StringSearcher extracts string snippet from the unique ID element.
 - Outputs to the Obsolete Records Removal section.

 ###### Query Loop Creation